 Our goal is to reduce the unpleasant effects of mental health symptoms by helping parents access mental health treatment proactively.
 PRCT offers free depression screenings for parents who are pregnant or in the first year of parenthood.
 While finding support groups, therapists, or medication prescribers can be overwhelming, our volunteers thoughtfully help parents connect with the providers.
 Volunteers are passionate about parents prioritizing their mental health needs and they provide empathetic care to each individual.

 PRCT also maintains a comprehensive directory of prenatal and postpartum resources in the Triad area.
 This directory is available for parents to effortlessly find information.
-Our volunteers are available by phone to identify helpful community resources.

 The mission of Postpartum Resource Center of the Triad is to support the mental health well-being of expecting and new parents by making local resources readily accessible, increasing community awareness of perinatal mental health conditions, and destigmatizing mental health during pregnancy and postpartum periods.